 2. Passwords must be at least 6 characters in length and the system is case sensitive.

-3. From now on you can log into the volunteer portal using your email address and your password at https://vms.ucanr.edu/cn This link can always be accessed from the top yellow menu of any California Naturalist web page: http://calnat.ucanr.edu/
+3. You can log into the volunteer portal using your email address and your password at https://vms4.ucanr.edu/ This link can always be accessed from the top yellow menu of any California Naturalist web page: http://calnat.ucanr.edu/

-5. Please take a minute and edit your profile, by clicking on this menu option on the left hand side of the system under "Your information."
+5. Please take a minute and edit your profile by clicking on your name in the upper right hand corner.
 You mailing address must be updated for us to send you an annual pin to recognize 40+ hours of service (January-December).
 Also, adding some key words will help make sure you hear about advanced training opportunities in areas you may interest you most.

-4. Always log out of the portal when you are finished by clicking on Logout on the upper right corner of the top banner.
+4. Always log out of the portal when you are finished by clicking on your name on the upper right corner and selecting Logout.

 Forgot your password?